darktable-org/darktable/packaging/windows/BUILD.md

     echo "darktable finished building, to actually install darktable you need to type:" echo "# cd ${BUILD_DIR}; sudo make install" fi

-    ------------------ snap ------------------
+    ```

-    - Last but not least:
+- Last but not least: `cd build-win; make install`
-    cd build-win; make install
-    - Now you have a Windows version of darktable in /opt/darktable-win/, which should be suited for 64 bit Windows installations.
-Before you can run it do cp /usr/x86_64-w64-mingw32/sys-root/mingw/bin/*.dll /opt/darktable-win/bin/
+- Now you have a Windows version of darktable in `/opt/darktable-win/`, which should be suited for 64 bit Windows installations.
+Before you can run it do `cp /usr/x86_64-w64-mingw32/sys-root/mingw/bin/*.dll /opt/darktable-win/bin/`
 - Done.
-Copy /opt/darktable-win/ to a Windows box, go to the bin folder and double click darktable.exe.
+Copy `/opt/darktable-win/` to a Windows box, go to the bin folder and double click `darktable.exe`.

-    KNOWN ISSUES:
+### KNOWN ISSUES:

-    - The current working directory has to be the bin folder when running the .exe.
+- The current working directory has to be the bin folder when running the `.exe`.
 Double clicking in Explorer does that for you.
 - GTK engine is not copied over/found currently, probably just a matter of putting the right DLLs into the correct places and/or setting some environment variables.
 We also want "wimp" in gtkrc instead of clearlooks.
-You can find it in /usr/x86_64-w64-mingw32/sys-root/mingw/lib/gtk-2.0/2.10.0/engines/
+You can find it in `/usr/x86_64-w64-mingw32/sys-root/mingw/lib/gtk-2.0/2.10.0/engines/`
 - A stupid error message about missing dbus symbols in a DLL.
 This is fixed in libglib already but the version used by us doesn't have it.
 Using newer openSUSE releases might fix this but I couldn't find lensfun and libexiv2 for them.
 Some day we might add our own build service to OBS so that will go away eventually.
 - Moving darktable's main window freezes the application.
 No idea what's going on there.
 Since I have seen some Windows installations moving the window on startup and subsequently freezing automatically it might be impossible to run darktable for you.
 - Building with openCL isn't completely done yet (links used for caching).
 This might change soonish, no idea if it would work in the end though.
 - Importing directories didn't work in my tests (freezes), single images imported fine though, I could edit them and export them.
 - Lua support doesn't compile right now since it uses select() on a file which is not supported on Windows.

 Have fun with this, report back your findings.